 There's probably no better way to experience the Guatemalan highlands than by bicycle.
 Panajachel, San Pedro La Laguna, Quetzaltenango and Antigua in particular are the best launch points, with local agencies offering trips and equipment.

 Opportunities for a gallop, a trot or even a horse trek are on the increase in Guatemala.
-There are stables in Antigua, Quetzaltenango, El Remate and Laguna Brava.
+There are stables in Antigua, Laguna Brava and Nakum.
 Unicornio Azul, north of Huehuetenango, offers horse trekking in the sublime Cuchumatanes.

 Paragliding remains relatively undeveloped in Guatemala, but its mountains and volcanoes make excellent launch points and the views are superb.
 There are reliable, experienced operators in Panajachel that can take you flying over Lago de Atitlán.